MV Tygra: April 2009 attempted pirate seizure

 On April 7, 2009, the U.S. Maritime Administration, following NATO advisories, released a Somalia Gulf of Aden advisory to mariners recommending ships to stay at least 600 nmi off the coast of Somalia.
-On April 8, 2009, four Somali pirates boarded Maersk Alabama when it was located 240 nmi southeast of the Somalia port city of Eyl.
+On April 8, 2009, four Somali pirates boarded Maersk Alabama when she was located 240 nmi southeast of the Somalia port city of Eyl.
 With a crew of 20, the ship was en route to Mombasa, Kenya.
 The ship was carrying 17,000 metric tons of cargo, of which 5,000 metric tons were relief supplies bound for Somalia, Uganda, and Kenya.

 According to Chief Engineer Mike Perry, the engineers sank the pirate speedboat shortly after the boarding by continuously swinging the rudder of Maersk Alabama thus scuttling the smaller boat.
 As the pirates were boarding the ship, the crew members locked themselves in the engine room while the captain and two other crew members remained on the bridge.
 The engineers then took control of the ship from down below, rendering the bridge controls useless.
 The pirates were thus unable to control the ship.
 The crew later used "brute force" to overpower one of the pirates, Abduwali Muse, and free one of the hostages, Abu Thair Mohd Zahid Reza.
 Frustrated, the pirates decided to leave the ship, taking Phillips to a lifeboat as their bargaining chip.
 The crew attempted to exchange this captured pirate, whom they had kept tied up for twelve hours, for Captain Phillips.
 The captured pirate was released, but the pirates refused to release Phillips in exchange.
 Since the battery had died on the open-air boat, they left in the ship's covered lifeboat, taking Phillips with them.
 The lifeboat carried ten days of food rations, water, and basic survival supplies.